 Did Albert Einstein declare compound interest to be ‘the most powerful force in the universe’?
 The website snopes.com which tries to verify urban legends rules it “dubious”.
 Nevertheless, I geek out a little on the idea.

-Since your earning power is widely regarded as your greatest resource, for those of us with MS it is even more critical to make financial plans as soon as possible,
+Earning power is widely regarded as our greatest resource.
+For those of us with MS it is critical to make financial plans as soon as we can,

 I’ve always seen making a budget as “more of a guideline”.

 The average MSer should strive to have multiple income streams, or at least more than one.

 Use power for good